britram/taps-transports/draft-ietf-taps-transports.md

 used congestion control mechanisms use one of three mechanisms to detect congestion: A retransmission timer (with exponential back-up), detection of loss (interpreted as a congestion signal), or Explicit Congestion Notification (ECN) {{RFC3168}} to provide early signaling (see
 {{I-D.ietf-aqm-ecn-benefits}}).
-In addition congestion control mechanism that react on changes in delay as an early indication for congestion are used to implement a scavenger service for e.g. background traffic auch as LEDBAT.
+In addition, a congestion control mechanism may react to changes in delay as an early indication for congestion.

+[GF: This next part isn't TCP:
+,  are used to
+implement a scavenger service for e.g. background traffic auch as LEDBAT.
-In most cases the congestion control mechanims are speficied independ of TCP and can be used by other transport protocols as long as the required feedback information is available.
+Congestion control mechanims are speficied independent of TCP and can be used by other transport protocols as long as the required feedback information is available. ]

 A TCP protocol instance can be extended {{RFC4614}} and tuned.
 Some features are sender-side only, requiring no negotiation with the receiver; some are